rodolfoksveiga/master_ufsc/README.md

 dummy_data = lapply(list('train' = TRUE, 'test' = FALSE), SplitData, dummy_data, 0.01)
 ```

 The distribution of the target within the dataset is represented in the plot bellow.
 This graph describes the relative probability to find the target values in the dataset.
-Since the data partition is based on the target (PHFT), naturally the distribution of the training and testing datasets is pretty similar.
+The data partition is based on the target (PHFT), thus, the distribution of the training and testing datasets is pretty similar.

 ![targ_dist_en](https://github.com/rodolfoksveiga/master_ufsc/blob/master/plot_table/targ_dist_en.png)

-**6.** Apply the function `FitModel` over each model and its respective hyperparameters grid, defined in the global variable `tune_grid` (training dataset).
+**6.** Apply the function `FitModel` over each machine learning technique and its respective hyperparameters grid, defined in the global variable `tune_grid`.
 First, the function defines some training properties, such as the sampling technique (cross-validation) and the number of folders adopted in the cross-validation.
-After that, the model is trained considering the pre-defined grid.
+Then, the model is trained considering the pre-defined grid.

-During the execution of the function `train`, from Caret, a Box-Cox transformation is performed in order to pre-process the dataset.
+During the execution of the function `train`, from Caret, a Box-Cox transformation is performed, in order to pre-process the dataset.
 Still during the training, every model is evaluated according to the metric RMSE.

 All the processing is done in parallel and reproducibility is assured.